About Harvard University Press

 - Michael J. Sandel, Anne T. and Robert M. Bass Professor of Government, Harvard University

-Our seasonal and subject-area catalogs are available for free viewing and download.
+Our seasonal and subject-area catalogs are available for free viewing (and most for download).

-You can also subscribe to receive our catalogs by mail or to be notified by email when new catalogs are available.
+You can also subscribe to our email newsletter to be notified when a new catalog is available.